smithy-lang/smithy/docs/source/1.0/guides/converting-to-openapi.rst

   not supported with OpenAPI (for example, an MQTT-based protocol modeled with Smithy would need to also support an HTTP-based protocol to be converted to OpenAPI).
+* :ref:`aws.api#arn-trait`: This trait does not influence resources defined in the OpenAPI model natively, nor via any of the `Amazon API Gateway extensions`_.

+  .. seealso:: :ref:`other-traits`

 **Compatibility notes**